Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 User Interface & Ease of Use

-Winner: Cloudways — no contest for non-developers.
+Winner: Cloudways — hands down for non-developers.

 Core Features